fj2-williamson/Lab-3/README.md

 # Lab-3
 Contains full code including all 6 switch cases.
-Evidence includes: Working sections of code,
-Picture evidence of the NUCLEO Board and accompanying circuit, Video evidence of components and flashing LEDs on the NUCLEO board, Flow charts and pseudocode,
+Other evidence includes: Working sections of code, Picture evidence of the NUCLEO Board and accompanying circuit, Video evidence of components and flashing LEDs on the NUCLEO board, Flow charts and pseudocode,